Does the U.S. Treasury yield curve always foretell a recession?

 Term premia cannot be directly observed.
 Instead they are estimated with term structure models.

-Some of the arguments today center on the idea that the yield curve is flatter than otherwise would be the case because of unusually low term premia—the implication from this being that an inversion may prematurely signal recession risk relative to the historical experience.
+Some of the arguments today centre on the idea that the yield curve is flatter than otherwise would be the case because of unusually low term premia—the implication from this being that an inversion may prematurely signal recession risk relative to the historical experience.

 Let’s take a closer look at this argument.